-- 256. Plaintiffs incorporate by reference as if fully set forth herein each of the preceding allegations. - 257.
-The Secretary's certification for use in Pennsylvania elections of the ExpressVote XL Voting Machine violates the Pennsylvania Election Code § 1107-A, 25 P.S. § 3031.7(5), as they are not accessible for individuals with disabilities, and therefore do not permit "each" voter to vote for the candidates of their choice.
+285. The Secretary's certification for use in Pennsylvania elections of the ExpressVote XL Voting Machine violates the Pennsylvania Election Code § 1111-A, 25 P.S. § 3031.11 (b), because the ExpressVote XL machines require another person to enter the voting booth in order for a voter to exercise the right to spoil a ballot.

-COUNT VI: Unlawful Ballot Format
+COUNT V: Unlawful Ballot Format